Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.targetVpnGateways.list({ project: "project", region: "region",  });

 /*
+Sets the labels on a TargetVpnGateway.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.targetVpnGateways.setLabels({ project: "project", region: "region", resource: "resource",  });

+/*
 Retrieves the list of all UrlMap resources, regional and global, available to the specified project.
 */
 await gapi.client.compute.urlMaps.aggregatedList({ project: "project",  });